About The Duke of Sussex

 The Duke remains closely connected with the Armed Forces through his role as Patron of the Invictus Games Foundation.
 He is passionate about promoting the welfare of those who are serving or who have served their country in the Armed Forces.

 The Duke is Patron of a number of organisations and spends the majority of his charitable work focusing on the welfare of servicemen and women, championing developmental opportunities for hard to reach children and African conservation.

 He co-founded the charity Sentebale with Prince Seeiso of Lesotho in memory of their mothers (Sentebale means ‘Forget me not’) to support orphans and vulnerable children in Lesotho.

 In 2014, The Duke of Sussex created and helped organise the first Invictus Games in London.
 The Games are an international adaptive sporting event for wounded, injured and sick Servicemen and women.
 They use the power of sport to inspire recover, support rehabilitation and generate a wider understanding and respect of all those who serve their country.
 The inaugural Invictus Games held in London saw over 400 competitors from 13 nations compete in nine adaptive sports, and has since been hosted in the US, Canada and Australia.
 The Netherlands and Germany will host the next two Invictus Games.
 The Duke is Patron of the Invictus Games Foundation.

 The Duke of Sussex's official titles are The Duke of Sussex, Earl of Dumbarton and Baron Kilkeel.
 He was made a Knight Commander of the Royal Victorian Order (KCVO) by The Queen in June 2015.

-Following the announcement that The Duke and Duchess will be stepping back as senior members of The Royal Family, their roles will continue to reflect their sense of duty and allegiance to The Monarch and her legacy in the world, as they transition into the new working model.
+Following the announcement that The Duke and Duchess will be stepping back as senior members of The Royal Family, their roles will continue to reflect their sense of duty and allegiance to the Monarch, as they transition into the new working model.
 The Duke attaches great importance to his role in the Royal Family's public service to the UK and around the Commonwealth.
-He has been inspired by the example of duty and leadership of his grandmother, The Queen and his father, The Prince of Wales.
+He has been inspired by the example of duty and leadership of his grandmother, Queen Elizabeth and his father, The King.